Everything you need to know to plan your dream Oregon Elopement!

 Dreaming of a tranquil elopement deep in the mossy old-growth forests of the Northwest?
 If so, Oregon could be the perfect place for you.
 But Oregon is much more than just forests and beautiful rocky coastlines!
 Crater Lake is a sometimes forgotten about, but incredible and stunning location like no other.
 The deep blue water of the lake against the steep, rocky crater surrounding it makes it one of the best places to elope in Oregon.
 The Columbia River Gorge is another area that is beautiful and filled with waterfalls.
 The Columbia River has etched itself deep into the surrounding landscape, creating a deep gorge aplenty with wildlife and gorgeous scenery.
 The Oregon coastline offers miles and miles wild & rocky beaches unlike anywhere else on the west coast.

-With so many great elopement locations in Oregon, it is hard to pick just one for your wedding day, but I’m here to help you find the one location that fits you the best.
+With so many great elopement locations in Oregon, it is hard to pick just one for your wedding day, but as an Oregon elopement photographer I’m here to help you find the one location that fits you the best.
 An elopement is already a very personal and intimate event, and the location you decide on adds to that effect.
 Every couple is totally unique, and your location should be as unique as you are.
 But first, what should you know about Oregon’s marriage laws and eloping in Oregon?

-Elope in Oregon
+How to Elope in Oregon

 Oregon’s Marriage Laws and Marriage Licenses

 Eloping in Oregon is fairly simple and the marriage laws and processes for marriage licenses is like many other states.
 Any couple over the age of 18 may apply for a marriage license, which costs $60 and is valid for 60 days after it is issued.
 You do not need to be a resident of Oregon to apply and your marriage license is valid anywhere in the state.
 This way you can get a marriage license anywhere in Oregon that is convenient for you and you don’t have to get it in the county you are getting married in.
+There is a 3 day wait so be sure to plan accordingly if you’re traveling in from out of state.

 An officiant must fill out your marriage license form and two witnesses of at least 18 years old must be present at your ceremony.
 And lastly, depending on your location and size of the wedding, permits may be needed to elope in national parks, national forests, and other public land, so research specific to the area is needed to keep your elopement safe and legal.